CodinGame/codingame-sdk-playground/graphics/graphics-text.md

 ```
 The only font family values that will work are:
 "Lato" and those that are available by default on all browsers.
-If the browser does not recognise the font family, it will be displayed in the browser's a fallback font.
+If the browser does not recognise the font family, it will be displayed in a fallback font chosen by the browser.

 ## BitmapText